Isaackmogaka/My-Third-project-week-3/README.md

 ## Live Link
 - https://isaackmogaka.github.io/My-Third-project-week-3
 ## Description
- -The main odjective of this game is to match tiles of the same pattern to clear them from the game boaard in order to   win game.
+ The main odjective of this game is to match tiles of the same pattern to clear them from the game boaard in order to   win game.
  ,It has a card of 12 tiles in which two cards are identical the player needs to match to win the game.

 - ![Screenshot from 2023-05-22 20-37-27](https://github.com/Isaackmogaka/My-Third-project-week-3/assets/132668097/dde63e79-5fd8-438a-b332-8339763e1dff)